 What can you do if you love where you live, but what was once plenty of room now feels cramped and confined?
 Add on, of course!
 If you live in a planned development, however, enlarging your home involves a bit of extra planning.
 In addition to dealing with local and state laws (such as building codes and zoning and environmental regulations), you also need to meet all your homeowners' association (HOA)'s requirements.

 How do you find out what your HOA requires when it comes to constructing an addition?
-You must study your development’s governing documents.
+You must study its governing documents.
 Most developments are governed by a Declaration of Covenants, Conditions, Restrictions, and Easements (CC&Rs), HOA articles and bylaws, and additional HOA rules and regulations.
-You can obtain a copy of your development’s governing documents from your HOA.
+You can obtain a copy from your HOA.
 Thoroughly review and familiarize yourself with all rules and regulations relating to home construction and modifications.